 Since we were staying locally, and had all the onsen access we could want right in Gora Hanaougi ryokan, we also wanted to get out and about a bit during the day to discover the surroundings.

-Most of these activities can be done by following the so-called Hakone Loop, which is exactly what we decided to do.
+One of the most popular outings around Hakone is to follow the so-called Hakone Loop, which is exactly what we decided to do.
 For some more information on that, have a look at our review of our 1 day itinerary following the Hakone Loop circuit.

 Happily inspired by our Hakone adventures and slightly footsore, we were back at Gora Hanaougi late-afternoon for the perfect antidote to an active day out wandering the hills: another soak in our blissful onsen!